Perspectives on QCD, Topology and the Strong CP Problem: Summary and conclusions

 The key conclusion is therefore a conceptual one: $\theta=0$ and $\theta\neq 0$ correspond to formulations of QCD based on minimal and non-minimal sets of assumptions, respectively.
 The observed consistency of nature with $\theta\approx 0$ may be viewed as compatible with a formulation of quantum field theory that relies only on local gauge invariance and causal locality, without invoking additional global structure.
 This perspective does not invalidate the conventional treatment of the strong $CP$ problem, nor does it diminish the motivation for axion and axion-like particle physics.
 Rather, it clarifies which aspects of the $\theta$ parameter reflect unavoidable local physics and which arise from broader assumptions about the global organization of the theory.
+Nothing in this analysis contradicts the well-established role of topological fluctuations in semiclassical analyses, large-$N_c$ arguments, or lattice simulations of QCD.

 It is important to emphasize that the perspective developed here does not undermine the theoretical or phenomenological motivation for axion and axion-like particle extensions of the Standard Model.
 Such extensions remain well motivated on independent grounds, including the existence of global symmetries in ultraviolet completions, the dynamics of spontaneously broken approximate shift symmetries, and the role of light pseudoscalars in cosmology and astrophysics.
 The observation that $\theta=0$ may correspond to a formulation of QCD based on minimal local assumptions does not preclude the existence of additional degrees of freedom that dynamically relax or screen CP-violating couplings, nor does it reduce the importance of axion-like particles as possible generic low-energy remnants of high-scale physics.
 Rather, the discussion here concerns the interpretation of the strong $CP$ problem within QCD itself, and is logically orthogonal to the broader landscape of axion and axion-like particle phenomenology.